A stabilized time-domain combined field integral equation using the quasi-Helmholtz projectors: Numerical results

 \subsection{Torus}

 The second experiment concerns the scattering by a PEC torus with large radius $3\mathrm{m}$ and small radius $1\mathrm{m}$ (see Fig.~\ref{fig:geometries}, right).
 The surface is discretized by 952 triangles with 1428 edges and 476 vertices.
+The incident plane wave is characterized by the width $w = 8\mathrm{m}$ and the time of arrival $t_0 = 80\mathrm{ns}$, while the considered time step $\Delta t = 0.333 \mathrm{ns}$.
 The intensity of the surface current density at the point $\rb = (-2.326, -1.885, -0.692)\mathrm{m}$ are shown in Fig.~\ref{fig:current_torus}.
 Similar to the previous experiment, the TD-EFIE and the TD-MFIE are prone to resonant instabilities.
 Moreover, on toroidal surfaces, the TD-MFIE is also affected by near-dc instabilities rooted in the nullspaces of the static MFIE operators \cite{CAO+2009a}.
 This effect can be noticed by the slow oscillation of the amplitude of the TD-MFIE solution.
 The TD-CFIEs are immune to resonant and dc instabilities.
 Therefore, their solutions decay, although slowly.
 From a very late time ($t > 1000 \mathrm{ns}$), the mixed TD-CFIE's solution exhibits numerical noise, while the solution of the qHP TD-CFIE reveals a very slowly oscillating mode that takes place below the level of machine precision.
 This mode can be interpreted as the weak coupling of the TD-EFIE's dc instabilities and the TD-MFIE's near-dc instabilities.
 The coupling occurs because the harmonic components (global loops) exist and reside on the active range of both effects.

 In order to gain a deeper insight into the spectral properties of the TD-EFIE, the TD-MFIE and the qHP TD-CFIE, their polynomial eigenvalue analysis are performed and illustrated in Fig.~\ref{fig:polyvals_torus}.
 The time step $\Delta t = 3.333\mathrm{ns}$ (ten times larger than the one considered in Fig.~\ref{fig:current_torus}).
 The eigenvalues associated with the resonant currents are not present since the frequency range we can model is below the lowest resonant frequency.
 However, the eigenvalues $1 + 0j$ are present in the spectrum of the TD-EFIE, which are the origin of dc instabilities.
 In accordance with \cite{CAO+2009a}, the TD-MFIE has two conjugate polynomial eigenvalues residing on the unit circle of the complex plane, which are associated with non-decaying near-dc instabilities.
 In the spectrum of the qHP TD-CFIE, these two eigenvalues are shifted inside the circle (see Fig.~\ref{fig:polyvals_CFIE_torus}), implying the stability of the proposed formulation in typical applications.
 Nevertheless, when the temporal and spatial mesh density increases, these two poles tend toward $1 + 0j$ from inside, revealing near-dc instabilities corresponding to exponentially-decaying error components.
 These instabilities are rooted in the weak coupling of the TD-EFIE's dc instabilities and the MFIE's near-dc instabilities.